Kichaka Zumbua: Our full report

-The main reason for visiting Kichaka are the activities, and specifically the excellent guided walking safaris led by Moli through untouched areas on the east side of Ruaha National Park.
-He shares his encyclopedic knowledge of Ruaha's flora and fauna with guests, and, if asked, will also include lessons on bushcraft skills, tracking, fire-lighting and the basics of bush survival.
+The main reason for visiting Kichaka are the activities, and specifically the excellent guided walking safaris through untouched areas on the east side of Ruaha National Park.
+The guides will share their encyclopedic knowledge of Ruaha's flora and fauna with guests, and, if asked, will also include lessons on bushcraft skills, tracking, fire-lighting and the basics of bush survival.
 On our last visit here, we got close to several big game species during the walks with Moli: we tracked and found a male leopard, and shadowed a large heard of elephant for nearly an hour – all on foot.
-Activities are conducted by Moli, occasionally supplemented by a first-class South African guide, Jacques, and with a TANAPA ranger.
-The guides are always properly armed and Moli uses a bag of fine wood ash to test the wind direction frequently.
+Activities are often conducted by Moli, and accompanied by a TANAPA ranger.
+The guides are always properly armed.

-Kichaka Expeditions has three simple tents used for fly-camping.
-These can be used for ad-hoc fly-camping expeditions from the main camp, which are organized when you're there.
+The other activity at the original Kichaka is fly-camping, and this is offered to guests staying at Kichaka Zumbua.
+You can do fly-camping between the 1st April and 30th November, the usual dry season in Ruaha.
+You might combine a few nights at Kichaka Zumbua with a few nights at the much simpler fly-camp, allowing you to explore the wildest corners of Ruaha.
 These tents are fairly basic, in order to be transported between areas, although they're still quite big – each is an unusually tall dome tent, about 4 metres x 4 metres and too high to reach with upstretched fingers.
-When they are being used, the camp staff move this fly-camp to a new location, so that guests are able to stay close to the game and explore wild, untouched areas of Ruaha.
+When they are being used, the camp staff move this fly-camp to a new location, so that guests are able to stay close to the game and explore untouched areas of the park.
+This is an adventurous experience and can be a great option if you're looking for a longer stay.

 Our view